Template: Pay Raise Request Form Letter for HR Professionals

-Use the following template to communicate a raise request to leadership:
+Use the following template to communicate a pay increase request to leadership:

 Dear [person to whom you report],

 I am writing to formally request a raise in salary for my position.
 In my [number of years] years of service in this role, I've elevated my role far above expectations, as illustrated in the original job description.

 For example, I've developed and implemented the following initiatives during my tenure:

 - Overhauled the onboarding process to improve employee engagement and retention.

 - Established a new PTO policy, which saved the organization [dollar amount] while also being understood and accepted by employees.

 - [additional initiatives]